Retro - Church Life

 Baptism Service at Lady's Dell

-On Sunday 20th August, Katy-Ann Robson, June Bell, and June Bennett were baptised in Loch Faskally at Lady's Dell.
+On Sunday 20th August, June Bell, and June Bennett were baptised in Loch Faskally at Lady's Dell.
 It was a great day witnessing to the saving power and love of Jesus to our community, friends, and family members.

 Polar Explorers Holiday Club